annoushqa-bobde/portfolio/README.md

    A project focused on identifying and removing high correlation among variables in datasets.

 5. **Instrumental_Variable.ipynb**
-   An analysis using instrumental variable techniques to address endogeneity issues.
+   An analysis using instrumental variable techniques to address endogeneity issues- utilising data from a study conducted at Pandora.

 6. **Logit_Chess.ipynb**
    A logistic regression analysis applied to chess game outcomes.